magnusoy/BalancingBeam/README.md

 ### Installing

+Download .zip or clone repository to your computer.

 The code utilize a number of open source libraries wich is included under **/libraries.**

 The following libraries that are included: